-- Purpose of insurance – The main purpose of insurance is to secure the family.
+- Purpose of insurance – The main purpose of term insurance is to secure the family.
 And, if the time is spent on finding a new policy or initiation of policy and if anything unexpected happens in that search period, ultimately then there will be no use of having a term insurance.
 All the efforts will go into vein.
-So, it is always better to have the insurance and renew them every time.
+So, it is always better to have the insurance and renew it every time.

 Different Payouts Offered Under Term Plans

 Lump Sum: The nominee will receive the sum assured as a one-time payment after the unfortunate demise of the policyholder.

 Shikhar, a 30-year old healthy (non-smoker) individual has opted for a term plan with a sum assured of Rs 1 Crore for the tenure of 30 years.
 In case he dies (due to a natural cause or due to an accident) during the 21st year of the policy, his nominee will receive Rs 1 Crore as the sum assured, all at once as the death benefit.